Public Governance, Performance and Accountability Rule 2014 section 16EA(c)

 Exclusion bias

-Occurs when relevant information is not collected (for example, where information is not collected on activities that make key contributions to fulfilling a purpose).
+Occurs when relevant information is not collected.
+For example, where information is not collected on activities that make key contributions to fulfilling a purpose.

 Sampling bias

-Occurs when individuals or groups are disproportionately represented in the sample from which information is collected (for example, when key stakeholders are omitted from the sample group).
+Occurs when individuals or groups are disproportionately represented in the sample from which information is collected.
+For example, when key stakeholders are omitted from the sample group.

 Interaction bias

-Occurs when the sample group is aware that it is being observed/tested and changes its behaviour either consciously or subconsciously (for example, when people perform differently because they know they are being observed/tested).
+Occurs when the sample group is aware that it is being observed/tested and changes its behaviour either consciously or subconsciously.
+For example, when people perform differently because they know they are being observed/tested.

 Perception bias

 Occurs when the people collecting or analysing information have preconceived ideas about how a system should behave or about what the results will be.
+For example, focusing on information that confirms existing beliefs while ignoing contradictory evidence.

 Operational bias

 Occurs when the process for collecting information is not followed or when errors are made in the recording and analysis of data.
+For example, when the manner in which data is gathered or processed introduces systematic errors, skewing the results.

 Case studies